Lachlan1005/Bose-Einstein-Condensate/README.md

 splits the main equation into its dispersion (kinetic energy) and nonlinear (potential energy and interaction term) parts, treating them separately.

 ## Initial Conditions
 There are two main types of initial conditions - Ansatze and perturbed ground states.
-This section will provide an overview of them.
+Both will initialise a wavefunction $$\psi(x,y,0)$$ This section will provide an overview of them.

 ### Ansatze
 The ansatze are stored in the file `ansatz.py`, and can be used directly as an initial wavefunction for the solver.